 NOTE 3: CPN access can imply access via a PRAS or can imply access directly via an eRG.
 Operator provided mobile access implies access via an operator owned base station.

-The 5G system shall minimize service disruption when a CPN communication path changes between two PRASes.
+The 5G system shall minimize service disruption when a CPN communication path changes between two PRASes

-The 5G system shall be able to minimize service disruption when a PIN Element changes the communication path from one PIN Element to another PIN Element.
+The 5G system shall be able to minimize service disruption when a PIN Element changes the communication path from one PIN Element (e.g., PIN Element with Gateway Capability) to another PIN Element or operator provided mobile access.
 The communication path between PIN Elements may include licensed and unlicensed spectrum as well as 3GPP and non-3GPP access.

 The 5G system shall be able to support PRAS sharing between multiple PLMNs.